-- A-84.
+- A-86.
 ASA encourages states to use science-based environmental review process to evaluate livestock facilities.
-ASA also supports that petitioners reside within reasonable proximity of the questioned site. - A-85.
-ASA supports animal disease traceability programs to protect against the loss of soybean demand due to the outbreak of diseases of livestock, poultry and aquaculture.
-(2019) - A-86.
-ASA supports the efforts of the U.S. livestock, poultry and aquaculture industries to vigorously oppose any initiatives that would limit the use of modern and accepted production practices. - A-87.
+ASA also supports that petitioners reside within reasonable proximity of the questioned site. - A-87.
+ASA supports animal disease traceability programs to protect against the loss of soybean demand due to the outbreak of diseases of livestock, poultry, dairy and aquaculture.
+(2020) - A-88.
+ASA supports the efforts of the U.S. livestock, poultry, dairy and aquaculture industries to vigorously oppose any initiatives that would limit the use of modern and accepted production practices.
+(2020) - A-89.
 ASA supports expansion of the domestic aquaculture industry, including offshore aquaculture, to increase food security, create jobs, and reduce the negative trade balance in aquaculture.
-ASA also encourages federal funding for research that would optimize the use of soybean protein and oil in aquaculture feed. - A-88.
+ASA also encourages federal funding for research that would optimize the use of soybean protein and oil in aquaculture feed. - A-90.
 ASA supports clear, consistent and reasonable sciencebased regulations and processes needed for the livestock industry to remain profitable.
 ASA further recognizes the following as science-based programs: - a.
 Pork Quality Assurance Plus (PQA+) - b.
 United Egg Producers Certified (UEP) - c.
 Beef Quality Assurance (BQA) - d.
 Humane Slaughter Act as regulated by the USDA and meat packing industry - e.
-Transport Quality Assurance (TQA) - A-89.
+Transport Quality Assurance (TQA) - f.
+Farmers Assuring Responsible Management (FARM) (2020) - A-91.
 ASA supports offshore marine aquaculture legislation that creates a means to achieve security of tenure for farms.
-(2019) - A-90.
-ASA will work with our partners to educate consumers that modern animal agriculture production is science-based and provides safequards for humane treatment of animals. - A-91.
-ASA opposes legislative efforts and ballot initiatives that restrict established animal production systems that adequately provide for animal welfare, worker safety and environmental and economic sustainability. - A-92.
-ASA believes that no state should attempt to regulate interstate commerce of crop and livestock products by adopting more stringent regulations than federal requirements for crop and livestock production and products and applying those standards to all products sold in that state
+(2019) - A-92.
+ASA will work with our partners to educate consumers that modern animal agriculture production is science-based and provides safeguards for humane treatment of animals. - A-93.
+ASA opposes legislative efforts and ballot initiatives that restrict established animal production systems that adequately provide for animal welfare, worker safety and environmental and economic sustainability. - A-94.
+ASA believes that no state should attempt to regulate interstate commerce of crop and livestock products by adopting more stringent regulations than federal requirements for crop and livestock production and products and applying those standards to all products sold in that state.

-- A-93.
-ASA supports a program within the present and future farm bills to create and maintain an adequate Foot and Mouth Disease vaccine bank as well as foreign animal disease surveillance to protect U.S. food security.
-(2018) - A-94.
+- A-95.
+ASA supports a program within the present and future farm bills to create and maintain an adequate federal foreign animal disease vaccine bank as well as foreign animal disease surveillance to protect U.S. food security.
+(2020) - A-96.
 ASA supports agriculture exemptions for emissions reporting requirements under Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
-(2018) - A-95.
+(2018) - A-97.
 ASA believes that US food regulatory agencies should prevent the labeling of non-live animal-based food products as meat.
-(2018)
+(2018) - A-98.
+ASA encourages federal regulatory agencies such as APHIS to take an active role in investigating the risks and testing for any foreign animal disease or to quarantine all imported animals, animal products, feed ingredients, oil seeds, pet foods and pet products upon arrival from any foreign country to identify the risks of disease transmission to the U.S. (2020) - A-99.
+ASA supports full collaboration with states, industry, USDA agencies and producers to address bio security protocols and best practices, in response to African swine fever and other diseases.
+(2020)